-User conversion rate has always been one of the key aspects for any e-commerce business.
-It is, therefore, no surprise that the growing mobile app market has made companies look for new ways of improving conversion in the new channels.
+User conversion rate has always been the key aspects for e-commerce business.
+The mobile app is looking for new ways of improving conversion.

 Building a cost effective mobile A/B testing infrastructure